Home / Blog / Restore Previous Session

 5. Use a backup extension for saved sessions, older snapshots, or tab group structure.

-TabGroup Vault automatically saves Chrome tab group snapshots, so your grouped work is easier to restore when Chrome's built-in recovery is not enough.
+TabGroup Vault automatically saves Chrome tab group snapshots, so grouped work is easier to restore when Chrome recovery is not enough.

 How do I restore my previous session in Chrome?

-Press Ctrl+Shift+T on Windows or Linux, or Cmd+Shift+T on Mac, to reopen recently closed tabs and windows.
-If that does not restore the session, open History from the three-dot menu and check Recently closed.
+Press Ctrl + Shift + T on Windows or Linux, or Command + Shift + T on Mac, to reopen recently closed tabs.
+If Chrome still misses pages, open History from the three-dot menu and search for the page title, domain, or topic.

 How do I make Chrome always restore the last session?

 Open Chrome settings, go to On startup, and select Continue where you left off.
-Chrome will reopen the pages you were viewing when you quit, with cookies and site data preserved unless you change site-data settings.
+Chrome will reopen the pages you were viewing when you quit.
+Sites may reopen signed in because cookies and site data are saved unless you delete on-device site data when Chrome closes.

 Can I restore tabs from several days ago?